Personal injury attorney Missouri

 Another way the defendant could reduce his liability is by placing the blame on third parties.
 For instance, the defendant could argue that a third driver was partially responsible for the accident.
 If the defendant shares liability with the driver, he will also share the responsibility of compensating the victim with the driver.

 Have you been injured?
 If so, contact The Missouri DWI & Criminal Law Center as soon as possible.
 Let our experienced personal injury attorneys fight to ensure you are fully compensated for your injuries.
-Call our office at 816-281-0941 or fill out our confidential online form to schedule a consultation today.
+Call our law office at 816-281-0941 or fill out our confidential online form to schedule a free consultation today.

 Adjuster for Car Accident